hlfortunali/Zynq_RTEMS/debug_rtems_with_vitis.md

         ``` Debug configuration --> Application --> Browse --> select the RTEMS app hello.exe. ```
         Note : change the ".elf" to ".exe" at the right bottom of the file select window.
     5. Start debugging RTEMS program just like debugging the Vitis hello project.
-    6. Creating a c project using Makefile project template in vitis and set the project location in path of "$RTEMS_HOME/src/rtems",
+    6. Creating a c project using Makefile project template in vitis and set the project location in path of
-        so that the source code can be followed when debuging RTEMS program.
+        "$RTEMS_HOME/src/rtems", so that the source code can be followed when debuging RTEMS program.

+***
 ### Problem
     Cannot read symbol data.
 Invalid abbreviation table.
-Error reading DWARF data When debuging following the above steps, this error may appear.
+Error reading DWARF data When debuging following
-    The reason is that RTEMS gcc version and the Xilinx Vistis GDB version are not compatiable.
-The solution is upgrade your Vitis version or
+    the above steps, this error may appear.
+The reason is that RTEMS gcc version and the Xilinx Vistis GDB
-    downgrade your RTEMS version.
+    version are not compatiable.
+The solution is upgrade your Vitis version or downgrade RTEMS version.
     RTEMS6 and Vitis2022.2 can work.
 RTEMS5 and Vitis2020.1 can also work.
 Other versions are not tested.